• Skip to primary navigation

 Intra-articular steroids are also used to relieve pain.
 These are prescribed and injected by a qualified doctor.

-Injection of hyaluronic acid in the joint is also called viscosupplement injections.
+The injection of hyaluronic acid in the joint is also called viscosupplement injection.
 Hyaluronic acid which is a component of the normal joint fluid.

 Disease-modifying anti-rheumatic drugs (DMARDs) are used to slow the progression of rheumatoid arthritis if osteoarthritis coexists.
 Drugs like methotrexate, sulfasalazine, and hydroxychloroquine are commonly prescribed.